 - Sippy Cup

-As with the teething crackers above, why not let your little one practice with silverware outside?
+As with the teething crackers above, why not let your little one practice with plates and silverware outside?
 A little spilled applesauce is no big deal at a campsite.

 - Big blanket/rug

+When you bring a baby camping the whole point is to let them explore nature, right?
 You’ll want a place for your little one to be able to move and explore without getting a face full of dirt.
-Our first tent camping trip we brought an old comforter, the second trip an awesome Auntie brought a large ourdoor rug for our little guy.
+Our first tent camping trip we brought an old comforter, the second trip an awesome Auntie brought a large outdoor rug for our little guy.
 It’s the perfect place to have some tummy time, play with a few toys or sticks without having to crawl over rocks.